Upcoming Events

 Every Year Something New

 This magical round garden near the flagpole, behind the Special Exhibition Gallery, was a gift by the McInnes Family in 2010 in memory of Blanche and Milton McInnes, Don McInnes’ parents.
-Originally a long, narrow, arch shaped bed about 20’ behind where it currently is, it was re-located and redesigned by Horticulture Director Les Lutz in 2014 to become a focal point at the end of the brick walk that crosses the Parade Field, and featuring mostly poisonous plants from Amy Stewart’s book, as part of the exciting Wicked Plants exhibit we hosted that year.
-He chose boxwood edged circular garden beds to evoke entering an old, decrepit, formal garden that had fallen into disrepair.
+Originally a long, narrow, arch shaped bed about 20’ behind where it currently is, it was re-located and redesigned by Horticulture Director Les Lutz in 2014 to become a focal point at the end of the brick walk that crosses the Parade Field.
+This garden demonstrates planting for biodiversity, and it showcases a range of flora and fauna.

 Recent Garden News & Blogs